Bubino7/TaskPad/README.md

 # TaskPad
-A little app, that allows you to track some tasks.
+A little app, that allows you to track your tasks.